-Ambien is recommended to be used short-term (no longer than two weeks) as the body develops a tolerance to this drug quickly.
-As an individual’s tolerance to Ambien develops, the medication becomes less effective and may result in someone misusing the medication or taking it with other drugs such as Marijuana, Xanax, Ativan, or Alcohol, that increase the likelihood of addiction.
+Ambien is meant for short-term use (no longer than two weeks) as the body develops a tolerance to this drug quickly.
+As an individual’s tolerance to Ambien develops, the medication becomes less effective.
+It may result in someone misusing the medication or taking it with other drugs such as marijuana, Xanax, Ativan, or alcohol, that increase the likelihood of addiction.
 When someone develops an Ambien addiction, the most effective response is to begin Ambien addiction treatment.

 Ambien becomes less effective in long-term use and may result in someone experiencing a worsening of initial symptoms when they stop taking Ambien.
 Additionally, an overdose is concerning as symptoms of an overdose may appear as usual effects of taking the drug itself.
 Ambien’s nature of being a depressant can result in someone’s heart rate, or breathing can slow down to the point of failure.

 Symptoms of Ambien abuse may include the following: weakness, overwhelming drowsiness, confusion, anxiety, depression, suicidal thoughts, sleepwalking, memory loss, hallucinations, delusions, vomiting and nausea, coordination problems, slowed heartbeat or breathing, altered reasoning or judgment, impairment in functioning the next day, and uncontrollable shaking.
 In those with co-occurring disorders, Ambien can worsen symptoms of depression, anxiety, and other mental health conditions.

 Risks of Ambien abuse